 - Vinegar, baking soda, dishwashing liquid or even baby shampoo, few common household items can come in handy for cleaning your fake jewelry effectively.

 Artificial jewelry is a popular fashion statement that won’t burn a hole in your pocket.
 However, keeping it sparkling is a challenge.
 The intricate motifs of artificial or imitation jewelry frequently attract dust and filth.
 They may also get discolored due to exposure to water, sweat, air, and body creams.
+The restoration and renewal of these may not be that hard with regular care.
 This post on how to clean fake jewelry can be a really useful guide for you.
 Following the tips and hacks shared above, you can get your faux jewelry sparkling with common household substances like baking soda, vinegar, and baby shampoo.

 Frequently Asked Questions